daormar/debasher/doc/design_doc_resident.md

   replay, which finds both in the log in the same order, drops it too: the event may arrive more than once, the notice goes out once.
-- A batch run that ends while the node is down leaves no exit code, since no launcher thread was waiting for it.
-When the node comes back, the launcher thread asks `debasher_status`, which says that every process finished, and the notice goes out.
+- A batch run that ends while the node is down leaves no exit code, since no launcher node was waiting for it.
+When the node comes back, `observe()` asks `debasher_status`, which says that every process finished, and the notice goes out.
-- A launcher node without `outdone` and `runs_done` writes no event.
+- A launcher node without `outdone` brings in no event.

+## A single process

+With `PROCESS`, a launcher node launches that process of the module of `PFILE` alone, with
+`debasher_exec_process <PFILE> <PROCESS> -- <options>`,
+from the run directory, so that a relative path among the options of a request (the file the process writes, for example) lands there.
+There is no scheduler in between: `debasher_exec_process` runs the process function and ends when it ends, and the options of a request are the arguments of that function.
+The states of a batch run differ in one point.
+A crash of the node while the process runs would lose the exit code that the node was waiting for, so the process records its own: it runs under a shell that writes its exit code into the run directory when it ends, through a temporary file renamed into place.
+With neither an exit code nor a live PID, the process was stopped before it ended, and it is launched again from the start, since `debasher_exec_process` has nothing to resume from: a process run this way has to be able to run twice, overwriting its results.

 ## Stopping and resetting a launcher node

 Stopping the resident program, by a halt or by a signal, does not stop the batch runs it launched: they are general programs, in sessions of their own, which `debasher_status` and `debasher_stop` reach on their run directories.
-When the program is resumed, the launcher thread finds them running, or ended with no exit code, and goes on as above.
+When the program is resumed, `observe()` finds them running, or ended with no exit code, and goes on as above.

 `debasher_reset_resident` empties the output directory of the process: the